UMich-BipedLab/Digit_Fall_Prediction_Dataset/README.md

 ## Digit Fall Dataset

 This dataset is comprised of simulation and hardware trajectories with various faults for the Digit robot during the task of standing.
-The simulation trajectories contain abrupt, incipient, and intermittent faults, while the hardware trajectories only have abrupt and incipient faults.
+The simulation trajectories contain abrupt, incipient, and intermittent faults, while the hardware trajectories contain abrupt and incipient faults.

 ### Contents
 - Repository Organization ()